wp-plugins/wp-shabbat/readme.txt

 * close the site by setting the Shabbat and holiday enter time in minutes when the minimum is 20 minutes.
 * close the site by setting the Shabbat and holiday exit time in temporary minutes from 18 minutes to 72 minutes.
 * Ip databse is updated automatically every month. (est. size : 15Mb)
-* All search engine bots allowed at all times.
+* search engine bots get http header 503.
 (SEO-Friendly)
 * plugin languages : English,Hebrew.
 * plugin will generate on fly page with your template for visitor to come back later.